Silver Trail Yukon Travel Guide

 Km 76.4 – Halfway Lake

-Information boards by Halfway Lake and entrance to the Silver Trail Inn.
+Information boards by Halfway Lake and entrance to the Silver Trail Inn (closed for business).

 Km 87 – South McQuesten River Road

 Drive 4 km to the Silver Centre campground and head to the bridge for grayling fishing.